 About Plundering Desire

-The first piece of rock journalism I read on The Smiths, 'Fanfare for the Common Man', appeared in the New Zealand music paper Rip It Up, the source of some of the material here.
-The bulk of articles and reviews is taken from British pop and rock publications New Musical Express, Melody Maker, Sounds, Time Out, Record Mirror, Jamming! and The Face.
-Items which originally appeared in the American rock magazines Rolling Stone and Creem have also been included.
-Items from the decidedly teen-oriented publications No. 1 and Smash Hits serve to highlight the Smiths' considerable crossover appeal to a larger, pop audience than was usual for an indie band at the time.
+The first piece of rock journalism I read on The Smiths ('Fanfare for the Common Man') appeared in the New Zealand music paper Rip It Up, the source of some of the material found here.
+The bulk of the articles, reviews, etc, derive from British and American pop and rock publications, including New Musical Express, Melody Maker, Sounds, Time Out, Record Mirror, Jamming!,The Face, Rolling Stone and Creem, among many others.
+Items sourced from decidedly teen-oriented magazines like No. 1 and Smash Hits highlight the Smiths' crossover appeal to a larger, pop audience than was usual for an indie band at the time.
+Additional reading in the form of supplemental material and transcripts of various audio and video interviews can be accessed through the menu.
+Memorabilia, like album and single covers, photos, ads, promotional posters and lyric sheets, has been included throughout.

 To copy a Plundering Desire page link, right click on the menu box and open page in a new window.